narsaynorath/personal_website/content/blog/eli5-apis-part-1/index.md

 # My Little Piggy Bank

-Let's pretend we're making a program for a virtual piggy bank because we're trying to keep track of our R I C H E S. These are our coins we have in our piggy bank:
+Let's pretend we're making a program for a virtual piggy bank because we're trying to keep track of our R I C H E S. These are the coins we have in our piggy bank:

 #### **piggy_bank.py**